The Legend of Zelda: Link

-The central protagonist of The Legend of Zelda series, Link is the name of various young male Hylians who characteristically wear a green tunic and a pointed cap, and are the bearers of the Triforce of Courage.
+The central protagonist of The Legend of Zelda series, and the primary player character of every individual game except for Echoes of Wisdom, Link is the name of various Hylian young men or boys who characteristically wear a green tunic and a pointed cap, and are the bearers of the Triforce of Courage.
 In most games, the player can give Link a different name before the start of the adventure, and he will be referred by that given name throughout by the non-player characters (NPCs).
-In Link's Awakening, if the player steals from the shop, characters would later refer to him as "Thief".
-Miyamoto said in a 2002 interview that he named the protagonist "Link" because the character is/was supposed to be the "link" between the player and the game world that he (Miyamoto) had created.
-The various Links each have a special title, such as "Hero of Time", "Hero of the Winds" or "Hero chosen by the gods".
-Like many silent protagonists in video games, Link does not speak, only producing grunts, yells, or similar sounds.
-Despite the player not seeing the dialogue, it is referenced second-hand by in-game characters, showing that he is not, in fact, mute.
-Link is shown as a silent protagonist so that the audience is able to have their own thoughts as to how their Link would answer the characters instead of him having scripted responses.
+Miyamoto said in a 2002 interview that he named the protagonist "Link" because the character is/was supposed to be the "link" between the player and the game world.
+The various Links each have a special title, such as "Hero of Time", "Hero of Winds" or "Hero of the Wild".
+Like many silent protagonists in video games, Link does not speak and only produces grunts, yells, and similar sounds, but he is not mute – dialogue from him is referenced second-hand by in-game characters, despite not being seen or heard by the player.
+Link is depicted as a silent protagonist so that the audience is able to have their own thoughts as to how their Link would answer the characters instead of him having scripted responses.

 Princess Zelda

 Princess Zelda is the princess of Hyrule and the guardian of the Triforce of Wisdom.
-Her name is present in many of her female ancestors and descendants.
-While most games require Link to save Zelda from Ganon, she sometimes plays a supporting role in battle, using magical powers and weapons such as Light Arrows to aid Link.
-With the exception of the CD-i games (which were not official Nintendo games), she was not playable in the main series until Spirit Tracks, where she becomes a spirit and can possess a Phantom Knight that can be controlled by the player.
+Her name is present in many of her ancestors and descendants.
+She sometimes plays a supporting role in battle, using magical powers and weapons such as Light Arrows to aid Link.
+She was not playable in the main series until Spirit Tracks, where she becomes a spirit and can possess a Phantom Knight that can be controlled by the player, and becomes the primary playable character in Echoes of Wisdom, in which Link is largely absent and Zelda does not speak.
 Zelda appears under various other aliases and alter egos, including Sheik (in Ocarina of Time) and Tetra (in The Wind Waker and Phantom Hourglass).
 In Skyward Sword, it is revealed that the Zelda of that game is a reincarnation of the goddess Hylia, whose power flows through the royal bloodline.
 The name "Zelda" derives from the American novelist Zelda Fitzgerald.